nfedyashev/minizinc-examples/principals-interest-and-repayments/README.md

 Answer: Repaying 2600 per quarter for 1 year leaves 657.78 owning

 2) Liu Bi wants to borrow $10000 and owe nothing in the end.
 How much does he have to repay at each quarter?

+3) Liu Bi wants to borrow $10000 and owe nothing in the end, and can repay $3000 quarterly.
+What is the interest rate?

+Answer: 7.71%